There are 7 stages of opioid recovery you should be aware of if you or someone you love is struggling

 Stages of opioid recovery show a timeline for getting healthy

-Stages of opioid recovery were not clear to me when I started my journey.
+The stages of opioid recovery were not clear to me when I started my journey.
 I just wanted to stop using.
 Why is recovery so difficult, and why do so many people fail?
 It’s a very complicated question with no easy answer.
 Studies show that it takes an average of 66 days to form a new habit or behavior.
 This means that the old behavior has been changed and the new behavior will happen automatically.
 This research is for habits, however.
 Addictions are different in ways that make changing behaviors much more challenging.
-Opioid addiction, for example, is an illness with three components, effecting someone physically, mentally, and spiritually.
+Opioid addiction, for example, is an illness with three components, affecting someone physically, mentally, and spiritually.

 Addiction is defined as a chronic, relapsing brain disease, and brain diseases don’t just go away with will power.

-For opioid recovery to be lasting, we have to learn to live without using drugs, and we have to learn new ways to cope with life and work and relationships effectively.
+For opioid recovery to be lasting, we have to learn to live without using drugs, and we have to learn new ways to cope with life and work, and relationships effectively.
 This would be a lot for anyone to take in and fully digest, and it doesn’t happen right away.
 Recovery is a never-ending process.
 There is no cure or endpoint.
 That being said, when a person stops using opioids or other substances, their recovery grows in 7 stages as they develop healthier versions of themselves.

 What are the stages of opioid recovery